D2KLab/music-chatbot/README.md

 You can easily launch the bot with:
 ```
 npm start
 ```

-Alternatively, you can deploy it with Docker.
+Alternatively, you can deploy it with Docker:

 ```
 docker build -t jplu/node github.com/pasqLisena/docker-node